heidihuang-wav/quartz/content/Everything I know about fitness & nutrition.md

 - **Seated hamstring curls** are preferred over lying hamstring curls because your hamstrings are in a stretched position when seated with your legs stretched out but not when you're lying down.
 #### Glutes
 - **Romanian deadlifts**
+- **Front foot elevated lunge on smith machine**
-- **Hip thrusts**
+- **Hip thrusts** - hard to progress on weight tho
 #### Other

 ### Tips
 - Progressive overload.
 Not every workout you'll be able to add weight or feel at your best, but push yourself in the gym.
 - Rest days are necessary.
 Not taking rest days is not going to give you better results.
 ### My approach
 I aim to get stronger with progressive overload.
 I don't have a quantifiable goal (hit X weight on Y lift in Z months) because I find it gives me unnecessary pressure.
-I don't specialize in powerlifting, bodybuilding, or calisthenics.
-But, if I had to pick a category that I lean most towards, it would be bodybuilding.
+I lean most toward bodybuilding but don't really specialize in powerlifting, bodybuilding, or calisthenics.
 I maingain and don't do bulking / cutting cycles because I want my physique to stay more-or-less the same year-round.
 ### Resources
 - Jay Cutler - top exercises for each body part ([short video](https://www.youtube.com/shorts/XEWeyt5nyoY))
 - Training frequency
 	- Study - https://pubmed.ncbi.nlm.nih.gov/27102172/
 ## Diet / Nutrition
 ### Tips
 - Calories in, Calories Out (CICO).
 First law of thermodynamics.